 - Single Ended amplifiers sound better at low power, push pull amplifier are more suited for high power.

 - Push pull amplifiers wear out the tubes faster.

 3) Put in there the best quality tubes

 When you have all the above set right, you have come at this point here.
 Even a high cost tube will not be overly expensive compared to what good equipment costs, and sure with good equipment you will hear that!

 - Best sounding tubes are real woven wire mesh tubes.
 The Chinese produce what they call mesh tubes, but when you look with a lens inside, you will see these are only thin foil with holes punched into it, simulation the optics only.
 These tubes have nothing to do with real mesh wire anodes.

-- Also here we see the Chinese selling punched plate tubes, as mesh (See above under "45 tube")
+- Also here we see the Chinese selling punched Anode tubes, as mesh (See above under "45 tube")